royw/cookiecutter-clibones/{{cookiecutter.project_slug}}/README.md

 ### Switching between Poetry and Hatch

-Two tasks support switching the build system:
+The tasks that support switching the build system:

     task switch-to-poetry
     task switch-to-hatch
+    task switch-to-setuptools

-They set the symbolic link for `Taskfile.yml` to either `Taskfile-poetry.yml` or `Taskfile-hatch.yml`.
+They set the symbolic link for `taskfiles/front-end.yaml` to the appropriate `taskfiles/poetry.yaml`, `taskfiles/hatch.yaml`, or `taskfiles/setuptools.yaml`.
+Note that `taskfiles/front-end.yaml` is imported by `Taskfile.yaml` as `fe` which stands for "front end":

+    includes:
+      fe: taskfiles/front-end.yaml

-And they edit the `build-system` table in the `pyproject.toml` file to the appropriate back-end.
+Also, the switch tasks edit the `build-system` table in the `pyproject.toml` file to the appropriate back-end.

 ### Adding a dependency using poetry